Kagojer Phul

 Kagojer Phul (কাগজের ফুল, The Paper Flower) is an unfinished Bangladeshi epic drama film.
 The film is based on the life of Tareque Masud's father.
-Based on Tareque's story the screenplay was co-written by Tareque and Catherine Masud.
+Based on Tareque's story, the screenplay was co-written by Tareque and his wife Catherine Masud.
 Kagojer Phul will be a prequel set on the younger life of Masud’s father, who portrayals in Matir Moina.

 Background

 On 13 August 2011, Tareque Masud and media personality Mishuk Munier died in a road accident while returning to Dhaka from Manikganj on the Dhaka-Aricha highway after visiting the filming location of Kagojer Phul.
 Bangladesh prime minister Sheikh Hasina assured to extend her support for making the film.
 Hasina said, "Muktir Gaan was a bright ray of light in the dark.
-She also said, I will extend my support to complete the works of Kagojer Phul.
+She also said she would extend her support to complete Kagojer Phul.

 Pre-production

 In 2012, they received a grant from the National Film Grant award from the Bangladesh Government for the production of films.

 Jayanta Chattopadhyay is to be one of the actors of the film.